MAC to Millennium

 Aerial view of M Circle

-"M" Traffic Circle — The traffic circle on Campus Drive at Regents Drive with flowers in the shape of a letter "M".
+"M" Traffic Circle — The former traffic circle on Campus Drive at Regents Drive with flowers in the shape of a letter "M".
 The "M" is planted twice a year, once in the fall with pansies and again in the spring with annuals, usually vodka begonias.
 The "M" was created in 1976 by the Department of Physical Plant to commemorate the bicentennial of the founding of the United States.
+This version of the “M” was relocated to an area adjacent to the Mitchell Building in 2021 as a result of the construction of the Metro system’s Purple Line.
 An earlier version of the "M" circle sat near the Barracks on Morrill Quad.

 MacArthur Fellows — Liz Lerman (Class of 1970) founder of the Dance Exchange in Takoma Park, MD, and a talented dancer, choreographer, and teacher of dance, received a MacArthur Fellowship in 2002.
 Also selected for a MacArthur Fellowship in 2002 was alumna Karen Hesse (Class of 1975).
 Ms. Hesse is the author of numerous books for children and young adults and has won many prestigious national awards for her writing.
 In 1989, Ellendea Profter Teasley (Class of 1966), received a fellowship in recognition of her work as an author, publisher, and translator of Russian literature into English.
 Another University of Maryland MacArthur Fellow was Peter Miller, an assistant professor of history specializing in early modern intellectual European history; he received his grant in the summer of 1998, shortly before he arrived on campus.
 In 2004, alumna Naomi Ehrich Leonard (Ph.D., 1994) received a fellowship to support her work on submarines which gather information on environmental conditions beneath the ocean's surface.
 Two years later, alumnus Kenneth Catania (Class of 1989, B.S. in Zoology) received a MacArthur award to further his research on star-nosed moles and the evolution of mammalian brains.
 In 2007, Geography professor Ruth DeFries was recognized with a MacArthur award for her work using satellite images of the earth's surface to map the impact human society has on climate and biodiversity.
 In 2010, David Simon (Class of 1983), an author, screenwriter, and producer best known for his contributions to the HBO show, The Wire, was named a MacArthur Fellow for his new television project, Treme, based in New Orleans in the aftermath of Hurricane Katrina.
 Selected in 2013, atomic physicist Ana Maria Rey (Ph.D.
 2004) was honored for her work in optical lattice clocks; she also contributed to the construction of the most accurate atomic clock ever built.
 Pamela O. Long, recipient of three degrees from the university (B.A.
 1956, M.A.
 1969, and Ph.D.
 1979), an independent historian of science and technology received a MacArthur fellowship in 2014 to support her work in broadening the "understanding of the role of scholarship and craftsmanship in Renaissance societies and demonstrating how technologies are deeply enmeshed within the broader cultural fabric."
 Beth Stevens (Ph.D.
 2003) received her MacArthur fellowship in 2015 for her ground-breaking research on the function of microglia in the brain.
+Five years later, alumna N.K.
+Jemisin (M.Ed 1997), award-winning speculative fiction author, received her fellowship in recognition of her work in “broadening the spectrum of participants in speculative fiction’s creation and surrounding fandom through her published works as well as her world-building workshops, frequent interviews, and active presence on social media”.
+Reginald Dwayne Betts (Class of 2009), a nationally acclaimed poet, lawyer, scholar and advocate for criminal justice reform who has devoted his career to exploring the effects of violence and incarceration on American society, received his MacArthur Fellowship in 2021; he was recognized for his work promoting the humanity and rights of individuals who are or have been incarcerated.
 MacArthur Fellows receive grants from the John D. and Catherine T. MacArthur Foundation to support their continued and enhanced creative work and to establish their optimal working and living conditions.

 Mace — Ceremonial object carried by the university marshal and used at official convocations and commencement; presented to the university by the Alumni Association on January 20, 1955.